sarah-ravioli/bayes2025homework/bayes2025homework1.md

 If you submit on Canvas, follow steps 1-2, then compress your folder and upload it via the assignment.

 If you're auditing you don't have to submit your homework, but I still highly recommend doing it (it will test your skills in the course and make it easier for you to enjoy the homework review in class each week).
-You're welcome to submit your homework to me if you are auditing the course.
+You're welcome to submit your homework to me if you are auditing the course though please try to submit via one of the two methods above (I can add you to Canvas if you are auditing but need enough notice), because my email inbox is not a great place for homework.